saraozn/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* `NAME` can be alphanumeric with symbols but cannot start with a space.
+* `NAME` can be written with alphabets, numbers, symbols and spaces but cannot start with a space.
 </div>

 Examples: